geomyidia/midiserver/README.md

         will list the MIDI devices currently recognised by the operating system, grouped by input devices and output devices. play-note [args]
-        where the optional positional integer args are device, channel, pitch, velocity, and duration.
-The pitch will be played with the given argument values for the given duration.
+        A pitch will be played with the default values for the arguments, opertionally overridden.
+Positional args are the integer values for device, channel, pitch, velocity, and duration.
 Valid device numbers are any of the "out" devices in the output of the 'list-devices' command; valid channel numbers are any of the 16 MIDI channels:
         0 through 15.
-  ping
+Pitch and velocity are standard MIDI integer values for the same.
+Duration is in seconds. ping
         provided for testing purposes by Erlang Ports implementations version
-        an alternate form of the version info with concise formattin
+        an alternate form of the version info with concise formatting
 ```

 ## License